Sound change: Principles

 The following statements are used as heuristics in formulating sound changes as understood within the Neogrammarian model.
-However, for modern linguistics, they are not taken as inviolable rules but are seen as guidelines.
+However, for modern linguistics, they are not taken as inviolable precepts but are seen as guidelines.

 Sound change has no memory: Sound change does not discriminate between the sources of a sound.
 If a previous sound change causes X,Y > Y (features X and Y merge as Y), a new one cannot affect only an original X.

 Sound change ignores grammar: A sound change can have only phonological constraints, like X > Z in unstressed syllables.
 For example, it cannot affect only adjectives.
 The only exception is that a sound change may recognise word boundaries, even when they are unindicated by prosodic clues.
 Also, sound changes may be regularized in inflectional paradigms (such as verbal inflection), when it is no longer phonological but morphological in nature.

 Sound change is exceptionless: If a sound change can happen at a place, it will affect all sounds that meet the criteria for change.
 Apparent exceptions are possible because of analogy and other regularization processes, another sound change, or an unrecognized conditioning factor.
 That is the traditional view expressed by the Neogrammarians.
 In the past decades, however, this has been challenged by the theory of lexical diffusion, which argues that sound change need not necessarily affect all possible words.
 However, when a sound change is initiated, it often eventually expands to the whole lexicon.
-For example, the Spanish fronting of the Vulgar Latin [g] (voiced velar stop) before [i e ɛ] seems to have reached every possible word.
-By contrast, the voicing of word-initial Latin [k] to [g] occurred in colaphus > golpe and cattus > gato but not in canna > caña.
+For example, the Spanish fronting of the Vulgar Latin /[g]/ (voiced velar stop) before /[i e ɛ]/ seems to have reached every possible word.
+By contrast, the voicing of word-initial Latin /[k]/ to /[g]/ occurred in colaphus > golpe and cattus > gato but not in canna > caña.

 Sound change is inevitable: All languages vary from place to place and time to time, and neither writing nor media prevents that change.